mudge/mudge.github.com/_posts/2016-03-26-the-difficulty-with-the-success-of-software-development-teams.markdown

 ---
 layout: post
-title: The difficulty with the success of software development teams
+title: The Difficulty With the Success of Software Development Teams
 excerpt: Thoughts on improving the success of development teams following Scale Summit 2016.
 ---
 Last Friday, I attended [Scale Summit][1] 2016, my fourth time at the conference formerly known as [Scale Camp][2].
 I make no secret that it is [one of my favourite conferences][3] with its [open space technology format][4], the high calibre of attendees and its use of [Chatham House Rule][5].